-What sequencing options are available for understanding cancer?*
+What sequencing options are available for understanding and identifying cancer hotspots?*

 Whole Genome Sequencing